Blog

 Pullikainen, east shore

 · Suur-Saimaa · Sarastus · 16 MThe objective of the day was to sail to Peräsaari and stop by Pullikainen, to find a lost ornament.
 The weather was tougher than predicted.
 At best, the southwestern fresh breeze made us to plane at eight knots in middle of white horses.
 The biggest waves were around one metre that’s not usual on Lake Saimaa.
 Planing between Ylä-Lyly and Kenkäsaari islands As the southwestern breeze didn’t make landfall to Pullikanen’s sandy beach or to the lagoon to look like a sound option, we chose the modest sheltered eastern shore of the island.
+After having a picnic we ruled out the plan to go to Peräsaari because the conditions weren’t that optimal for family sailing.

 -